 In most cases, hazelnut oil is safe for people with sensitive skin.
 Although it’s an astringent (more on that below), it’s different from the alcohol-based astringents you often see in the skin care aisle.

 Alcohol-based astringents can be harsh and can dry out or irritate your skin.
 Hazelnut oil is a natural, alcohol-free astringent that doesn’t usually cause irritation.

-The high vitamin E and fatty acid content in hazelnut oil can help increase hydration in the outermost layer of the skin.
+The high vitamin E and fatty acid content in hazelnut oil can help in the outermost layer of the skin.
 By keeping skin hydrated, vitamin E also helps improve skin elasticity, making it look firm and supple.